PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 By starting VS Code in a folder, that folder becomes your "workspace".
 VS Code stores settings that are specific to that workspace in `.vscode/settings.json,` which are separate from user settings that are stored globally.

-Alternately, you can run VS Code through the operating system UI, then use **File > Open Folder** to open the project folder.
+Alternatively, you can run VS Code through the operating system UI, then use **File > Open Folder** to open the project folder.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS3.PNG) Open File through the operating system UI

 ### Select a Python interpreter

-Python is an interpreted language, and in order to run Python code and get Python IntelliSense, you must tell VS Code which interpreter to use.
+Python is an interpreted language and in order to run Python code and get Python IntelliSense, you must tell VS Code which interpreter to use.
 In our case this should be the Conda environment we have created earlier.
-As you get more comfortamble using Python and conda you may have more than one virtual environment.
+As you get more comfortable using Python and conda you may have more than one virtual environment.
 Select the one you want to use for your particular project.

 From within VS Code, select a Python 3 interpreter by opening the **Command Palette (Ctrl+Shift+P)**, start typing the **Python: Select Interpreter** command to search, then select the command.